renderedtext/ruby-101/README.md

 * Method `.upcase` returns the string with all letters in upper case
 * Method `.downcase` returns the string with all letters in lower case
 * Method `.dup` returns a duplicate of the string
+* Method `.succ` called on one-character string returns a string with the next letter in alphabetic order
+* Method `.chomp` will return a string without new lines at the end
+  * There is a `.chomp!` method that will modify the string itself

 ## Numbers